 If and when a taxpayer notifies the STA of the submission/lodging of a judicial appeal with a request for suspension of the execution of the tax debt or penalty, the suspension will be automatically granted or maintained until the judicial court issues its judgment on the stay for execution.
 Suspension of tax debts execution usually require the guarantees laid down by the GTL.

-In essence, the case law in the Spanish legal system is key to guaranteeing the certainty and equality of citizens before the law with the unity of judicial decisions, as well as completing and integrating the legal system.
+Case law in the Spanish legal system is key to guaranteeing the certainty and equality of citizens before the law with the unity of judicial decisions, as well as completing and integrating the legal system.

 At the international level, the case law of the ECJ (in any issue related to EU tax law) is binding both on the Spanish courts (including the Spanish Supreme Court) and on the STA.

-In tax appeals raising constitutional and fundamental rights issues, the case law of the Spanish Constitutional Court, the ECJ and the ECHR could be relevant before the Spanish judicial bodies and in claims brought before those courts.
+In tax appeals raising constitutional and fundamental rights issues, the case law of the Spanish Constitutional Court, the ECJ and the ECHR could be relevant before Spanish judicial bodies and in claims brought before those courts.

-In Spain, Tax Litigation issues are judicially reviewed in the Contentious-Administrative System.
+In Spain, Tax Litigation issues are judicially reviewed in the contentious-administrative system.

 It is composed of the following judicial bodies: